saracor/SplashFishBot/README.md

 • Untick all sound options from the game Audio options, including 'Enable Sounds'

-• Download 'Better Fishing' addon

-• Enable 'Enhance sounds' option from the addon to 100%
+• Download 'Better Fishing' addon and enable 'Enhance sounds' option from the addon to 100%

 • Bind your 'Fishing' spell to a keyboard button